-Phase 2/2A will extend service from the (new) Lechmere Station to the Washington Street and Union Square stations.
-Completion of these are based on assumptions related to two key FTA approvals: (1) that the project receives FTA approval to enter Final Design some 13 months after approval to enter PE is received, and (2) that FTA agrees to issue a "Letter of no Prejudice" (permitting certain Phase 2/2A activities to proceed prior to the granting of a Full Funding Grant Agreement) for the project.
-With these assumptions, this phase would is anticipated to be complete in late 2016/early 2017.
+Phase 2/2A will extend service from the (new) Lechmere Station to the Washington Street and Union Square stations and relocate the bus facility at Lechmere and the ongoing vehicle storage.
+Completion dates for this phase are based on assumptions related to two key FTA approvals: (1) that the project receives FTA approval to enter Final Design in February 2014, and (2) that FTA agrees to issue a "Letter of no Prejudice" (permitting certain Phase 2/2A activities to proceed prior to the granting of a Full Funding Grant Agreement) for the project.
+With these assumptions, this phase is anticipated to complete construction in late 2016 with testing and startup in early 2017.